GhaliaYousef/FastAPI/README.md

 # FastAPI
+Applying one of the official documantations examples.

+## Installation process
+install the dependencies using the following command:

+pip install -r requirements.txt

+## Running the app
-Applying one of the official documantations examples After installing requirements.txt run the server using the following command:
+After installing requirements.txt run the server using the following command: